• Skip to primary navigation

 Yoghurt Pastry

-5. Cover with plastic wrap and place in the refrigerator for half an hour.
-This step is important as it gives the gluten time to rest, and will help prevent the dough from ‘shrinking’ as it bakes.
+Wrap the dough with plastic wrap and place it in the refrigerator for half an hour.
+This step is important as it gives the gluten time to rest, and will help prevent the dough from 'shrinking' as it bakes.
 It also firms up the butter, making the pastry easier to roll.

 Line the baking tin

-3. Now cover the baking parchment with a layer of tinfoil.
+Cover the pastry with a layer of baking parchment.

 Because the springform pan has a loose bottom, I always place it on a baking tray to make it easier to get in and out of the oven.

-For this step, you will need a large frying pan with a lid.
+For this step, you will need a large saute pan with a lid.

-1. Fry the chopped onions and sliced leeks in 1 to 2 tablespoons of sunflower oil / olive oil for about 4 minutes until they turn translucent.
+Fry the chopped onions and sliced leeks in 1 to 2 tablespoons of sunflower or olive oil for about 4 minutes until they turn translucent.
 Stir them often over a low heat, to prevent burning.

-2. Move the onions and leeks to one side and add the ground beef.
+Move the onions and leeks to one side, add the ground beef and season with salt and black pepper.
 Break the beef up with your spatula and fry with the onions until the beef is nicely browned and completely separate.

-4. Add the remainder of the vegetables, the paprika, the worcestershire sauce and the tomato paste.
-Crumble in the stock cube and add 1 cup of water and bring to the boil, stirring occasionally.
+Add the remainder of the vegetables, the paprika, the Worcestershire sauce and the tomato paste.
+Crumble in the stock cube, add 1 cup of water and bring to a boil, stirring occasionally.

-1. Turn down the heat, cover with a lid and simmer for 30 minutes until the vegetables are cooked and most of the liquid has evapourated.
+Turn down the heat, cover with a lid and simmer for 30 minutes until the vegetables are cooked and most of the liquid has evaporated.

-3. Remove the pan from the heat and leave to cool for 5 minutes.
+Remove the pan from the heat and leave to cool for 5 to 10 minutes.
 Sprinkle with the flour and then stir the flour into the mixture.

 Bake the raised beef and onion pie

-All that now remains is to fill the pie and bake.
+All that now remains is to assemble the minced beef and onion pie and bake it.

-1. Transfer the pie filling into the baked pastry shell.
+Transfer the cooled beef and onion pie filling into the baked pastry shell.

 If you would like to tidy the pie up before serving, you could carefully neaten the edges with a sharp knife.
 I don’t bother because I like the way that the edges of the pastry give the effect of a ‘double-crust’.